American Muslims on Trump's iftar: Thanks, but no thanks

 "I think whoever is in government should have access to sound advice.
 Others close to me would say, 'No way, you'd sacrifice your integrity."

-For Eboo Patel, the founder of Interfaith Youth Core, interfaith iftars are part of his daily bread, but even he said he would have trouble accepting an invitation from Trump's White House.
+For Eboo Patel, the founder of Interfaith Youth Core, interfaith iftars are part of his daily bread.
+But even he said he would have trouble accepting an invitation from Trump's White House.

 Wednesday night is Lailutul Qadar, the night Patel, an Ismaili Muslim, commemorates the first revelation of the Quran to the Prophet Muhammad.
 It's his favorite religious event of the year.

 "So I would politely decline if I were invited to the Trump White House iftar," Patel said.
-"If tomorrow night was not Lailutul Qadar, I would still politely decline."
+And if tomorrow night were not Lailutul Qadar?